kornilov-mr/gdbDriver/README.md

 **DebuggerConfig:**

-Configures breakpoint and catcher and their callbacks, takes a path to debugger tool or PATH variable
+Configures breakpoint and errorCatcher and their callbacks, takes a path to debugger tool or PATH variable
 ```java
 DebuggerConfig debuggerConfig = new DebuggerConfig("gdb");. // Other degugger than gdb are not implemented
 ```